w3f/polkadot-wiki/docs/learn-phragmen.md

 ### High-Level Description

-After running the weighted Phragmén algorithm, a process is run which redistributes the vote amongst the elected set.
+After running the weighted Phragmén algorithm, a process is run that redistributes the vote amongst the elected set.
 This process will never add or remove an elected candidate from the set.
 Instead, it reduces the variance in the list of backing stake from the voters to the elected candidates.
 Perfect equalization is not always possible, but the algorithm attempts to equalize as much as